 Service providers want to optimize their networks to prepare for the next step in their service evolution, meeting today’s demands and be ready for tomorrow’s.
 In order to deliver the service and operations flexibility required for gigabit, multi-access connectivity, the design and management of networks needs to evolve from ‘hardware’ systems to more flexible virtualized solutions, where software management platforms monitor, configure, and manage network operations.

-The challenge is to evolve design and management of fixed broadband networks from ‘hardware’ systems to more flexible virtualized solutions.
 HFC networks will need more fiber, deeper in the network.
 In the resulting fiber deep distributed access architecture (DAA), analog fiber connections are replaced with IP connections to create software-controllable connections that become part of a software-defined network.
-Tasks traditionally performed by operation engineering resources can be executed as a software-based platform that enables automation and highly efficient management of demand, by finding and instantly adding available resources elsewhere in the network when required.
+Tasks traditionally performed by operation engineering resources can be executed as a software-based platform that enables automation and highly efficient management of demand, by finding and instantly adding available resources in the network when required.

 Integrating new virtual elements into the existing network represents a massive change that requires careful planning and involves new strategic and organizational considerations.

 Until recently, functions in network head ends were performed by dedicated, expensive, and resource-intensive equipment.
 Each device needed to be procured, deployed, and maintained throughout its service lifetime, and over-dimensioning was used to accommodate more traffic, all of which resulted in significant cost.
 Today, CommScope Distributed Access Architecture (DAA) solutions make it possible to build future-ready network head ends without worrying about these issues!
-The combination of Network Functions Virtualization (NFV) and Software-Defined Networking (SDN) allows providers to break through the ‘service silo’ model and lowers the relative cost of capital assets by using of commercial-off-the-shelf (COTS) hardware and software, resource pooling, network visibility and analytics.
-Service changes (such as VUE-RPD changes) can be implemented more rapidly and repeatable, automated management methods enhance stability as well as predictability.
+The combination of Network Functions Virtualization (NFV) and Software-Defined Networking (SDN) allows providers to break through the ‘service silo’ model and to lower the relative cost of capital assets by use of commercial-off-the-shelf (COTS) hardware and software, resource pooling, network visibility and analytics.
+Service changes (such as VUE-RPD changes) can be implemented more rapidly and repeatable; automated management methods enhance stability as well as predictability.
 These factors support cost optimization.
-Our vCore and vManager Virtualization platform is fully optimized for scalable broadband and video service delivery.

 Video Unified Edge (VUE) is a suite of modular software functions that can be deployed in the Service Provider's cloud environment to virtualize the legacy video headend network, replacing traditional appliance products, simplifying the video network by automating configuration and improving uptime.
 The VUE is a video auxiliary core in the CommScope dual core DAA architecture, for Remote PHY and Remote MACPHY devices and SCTE 55-1 ‘Aloha’ and supports the video data and control planes.